General Questions

 Improperly installed insulation can cause you to spend too much money on heating/cooling costs or cause structural damage to the house due to humidity or moisture buildup.
 A professional has the right training, knows the codes, and will do the job right the first time.
 There are many Madison-area insulation companies from which a homeowner can choose.

 Rockweiler Insulation takes a few measures to ensure you get what you paid for.
 In the attic, we install attic rulers that show the depth and R-value of the insulation throughout the attic.
-When we are finished, our installer fills out an attic card that shows the R-value installed, the number of bags used, the square footage, and then signs and dates the card.
+When we are finished, our technician fills out an attic card that shows the R-value installed, the number of bags used, the square footage, and then signs and dates the card.
 That card is then stapled right by the scuttle access to the attic.
 For all new construction projects we install an insulation compliance sticker by the electrical box in the basement that discloses the type, brand and R-Value of insulation as well as the date completed.

 R-value measures the resistance to heat flow.
 It is also referred to as “thermal resistance” or a material’s ability to slow heat flow.
 The higher the R-value of a product, the greater that product’s insulating power.
 Materials that have the same R-value, regardless of thickness, weight, or appearance are equal in insulation value.